-With mere days remaining before the 2013 draft this is one of many questions worth asking.
+With mere hours remaining before the 2014 draft, this is one of many questions worth asking.
 Baseball’s amateur draft has two primary purposes: to increase competitive balance and to control expenses for MLB owners.

 The draft accomplishes the first of those goals by ensuring that the sport’s weakest teams have ample opportunities and resources to select and sign the best amateur players.
 Furthermore, the draft now provides additional early picks for teams with the lowest revenues and in the smallest markets.

 The draft also caps costs for owners by limiting the leverage that top prospects have.
 Under the sport’s previous collective bargaining agreement, international prospects such as Aroldis Chapman and Yasiel Puig signed contracts worth tens of millions of dollars, proving that general managers are eager to spend for impact amateur players.

 Yet domestic players such as Carlos Rodon and Brady Aiken don’t get to leverage their value because of spending restrictions.
 Teams face strict penalties for exceeding their allotted bonus pools, which range from $2.2 to $14.2 million per organization in 2014.

 It’s a clear win for the owners — they are now protected from themselves — but it’s not exactly a loss for the MLB Players Association.
 Amateur players aren’t unionized, so the MLBPA isn’t going to prioritize draft bonuses in bargaining sessions.

 Known as the Rule 4 draft, the amateur draft, or the first-year player draft, the event pales in comparison to other sports’ drafts even after some successful recent efforts to reach a mainstream audience.